urvanov-ru/crayon-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.8.12 =
 * FIXED
     * Site and donate url in class-urvanov-syntax-highlighter-global.php
     * Fix mark in readme.txt
+    * "Open Code in New Window" syntax highlighting.

 = 2.8.11 =